GlaireDaggers/Netcode.IO.NET/README.md

 tokenFactory.GenerateConnectToken(
 	addressList,		// IPEndPoint[] list of addresses the client can connect to.
-Must have at least one and no more than 32. expirySeconds,		// in how many seconds will the token expire sequenceNumber,		// ulong token sequence number used to uniquely identify a connect token. clientID,		// ulong ID used to uniquely identify this client userData		// byte[], up to 256 bytes of arbitrary user data (available to the server as RemoteClient.UserData)
+Must have at least one and no more than 32. expirySeconds,		// in how many seconds will the token expire serverTimeout,		// how long it takes until a connection attempt times out and the client tries the next server. sequenceNumber,		// ulong token sequence number used to uniquely identify a connect token. clientID,		// ulong ID used to uniquely identify this client userData		// byte[], up to 256 bytes of arbitrary user data (available to the server as RemoteClient.UserData)